 Dear MacLachlan Families,

 MacLachlan College has always been a supportive and strong community, and during my 28 years as part of this learning environment, we have gone through many situations, but none have been like this current crisis.
-I am so thankful to the students, parents and staff that have come together so quickly during a time of disruption to develop and implement our Remote Learning Plan.
-Over such a short period of time we have already adjusted to learning, and socializing, within a virtual space.
-We need to celebrate our successes and embrace the new roles that we have been placed in out of necessity.
-Our students have quickly adapted, and are excelling, while learning remotely.
-That fact is in large part to the support that you, our parents, and the dedication of our staff, have provided for our students during this transition.
+I am so thankful to the students, parents and staff that came together so quickly during a time of disruption to develop and implement our Remote Learning Plan that allowed us to successfully complete the 2019-2020 school year.
+Over a short period of time we adjusted to learning, and socializing, within a virtual space.
+Our students quickly adapted, and excelled, while learning remotely.
+That fact is in large part to the support that you, our parents, and the dedication of our staff, have provided for our students during the transition.

-Inside this document you will find information that explains MacLachlan College’s Remote Learning Plan.
-Our plan contains information on the channels and platforms the school will use for communication, as well as shared expectations for faculty, families, and students as we all work together to continue the teaching and learning process remotely.
+Inside this document you will find information that explains MacLachlan College’s 2019-2020 Remote Learning Plan.
+Our plan contained information on the channels and platforms the school used for communication, as well as shared expectations for faculty, families, and students as we all worked together to continue the teaching and learning process remotely.

 As the global and local situations continue to progress, we are watching and planning.
-Whatever scenario plays out over the next several months, MacLachlan College will continue to provide our students with a full curriculum based program that prepares them for their continued studies.
+Whatever scenario plays out, MacLachlan College will continue to provide our students with a full curriculum based program that prepares them for their continued studies.

 I again want to thank everyone for being a part of the MacLachlan College community and working with us to foster a positive and engaging learning environment for our students.